 - In the past you may have asked a work colleague to help you, this is a useful strategy so try it again

-- Strategies you already have may be to keep calm and clearly tell someone what has gone wrong and ask could they help you
+- Strategies you already have successfully used- keep calm and clearly tell someone what has gone wrong and ask if they could help you

 - You could talk with your boss or a trusted co-worker

-- Calming strategies that may have worked in the past could be deep breathing, having a drink of water, taking a short break etc
+- Calming strategies that may be successful you – deep breathing, having a drink of water, taking a short break etc.

 - Coming up with a solution requires you to think about what has happened, use a mindmap to focus your thoughts by writing or drawing them

 If you have an added learning disability such as Autism Spectrum Disorder(ASD) or Attention Deficit Hyperactivity Disorder (ADHD) this could make being able manage things going wrong a little more difficult.
 In this instance you need to be aware of how this could impact and how you might respond and put further strategies into place.
 The important thing to remember is, that things do go wrong but they can be fixed.
 Keep calm, put your strategies into place and ask for help.